AdamHarries/clearairturbulence.co.uk/writing/styles-of-the-collegiate-shag-basic.md

 Getting to grips with different footwork patterns, and mixing and matching them is a really great way to improve your shag dancing by yourself.
 Just try a few of the ones in the videos in front of the mirror, and try to combine and alter them!

-Hopefully what I've written has been helpful, and at least slightly interesting.

 [^1]: [Hot Rhythm Holiday 2017 Collegiate Shag Invitational](https://www.youtube.com/watch?v=scCg-K1GC1I)

 [^2]: [Arthur Murray Shag - How To Shag (1937)